npr99/URSC645/Tasks/URSC645_0d_YourFirstContribution.md

 ## Step 6: Commit Your Changes
 - Scroll down to the “Commit changes” section.
 - Enter a summary of your changes.
+Edit the text in the description.
 - Click “Commit changes”.

 ## Step 7: Create a Pull Request